ladeiko/SubscriptionState/README.md

 }
 ```

-It is used to determine real time and date when cheking activity of subscription.
+It is used to determine real time and date when checking activity of subscription.
 By default NTP service is used.

 #### Persistence